chunliyu0/CompanyRecommendation/README.md

 companies which they don’t direct connection to but are only 2 hops away in the graph.
 In the following, we will call them 2-hop companies.
 Moreover, for a company C, the connectivity of its 2-hop company is defined to be the number of distinct 2-hop paths between them.
+**Requirements:**</br>
+1. For each company, recommend 2-hop companies.</br>
+2. Output should be sorted in the descending order of connectivity.
+If there is a tie, the node with smaller ID wins.</br>